UIMSolutions/uim-controls/README.md

 On server level it's based on D, on client level it's based on JavaScript and follows web standards.

-It eases your development with HTML5.
+It eases developments with HTML5.